haraldkoch/kochhaus-home/README_template.md

     task configure
     ```

-### ⚡ Preparing Ubuntu with Ansible
+### ⚡ Preparing Fedora Server with Ansible

-📍 Here we will be running a Ansible Playbook to prepare Ubuntu for running a Kubernetes cluster.
+📍 Here we will be running a Ansible Playbook to prepare Fedora Server for running a Kubernetes cluster.

-📍 Nodes are not security hardened by default, you can do this with [dev-sec/ansible-collection-hardening](https://github.com/dev-sec/ansible-collection-hardening) or similar if it supports Ubuntu 22.04.
+📍 Nodes are not security hardened by default, you can do this with [dev-sec/ansible-collection-hardening](https://github.com/dev-sec/ansible-collection-hardening) or similar if it supports Fedora Server.

 1. Ensure you are able to SSH into your nodes from your workstation using a private SSH key **without a passphrase**.
 This is how Ansible is able to connect to your remote nodes.